libretro/docs/docs/guides/netplay-faq.md

 - No, RetroArch's netplay is not link-cable emulation, GB, GBA, PSP netplay are currently not possible with our implementation.
 One notable exception is same game GB/GBC Netplay via the TGB-Dual and Sameboy cores.

-Can I trade pokemons via RetroArch Netplay?
+Can I trade Pokémon via RetroArch Netplay?

 - No.